d-s-d/finchVersion/README.md

 # finchVersion
-A sample Project demonstrating API-Versioning based on Finch.
+A sample project demonstrating API-Versioning based on Finch.

 ## Starting the API
 To start the API, checkout the source code and run: